Drangey Bird Cliff in North Iceland and the Viking Grettir the Strong

 The group consisted of Icelanders and two French tourists, so Helgi told these stories first in Icelandic and then in English.

-After a couple of years they had eaten all the sheep but one, which was a ram called Hösmagi, which they didn't kill as he was so entertaining, as it were ;)
+After a couple of years though, they had eaten all the sheep but one, which was a ram called Hösmagi, which they didn't kill as he was so entertaining ;)

 I guess that Hösmagi was a forystusauður - a leader sheep and that they were badly in need of entertainment after such a long time on the cliff!

-Grettir lived in Drangey for some 3 years until he was slain on the island.
-A sorceress had cast a spell on a log, which landed on Drangey's cliff.
+Grettir lived on Drangey for approximately 3 years until he was slain on the island.
+A sorceress had cast a spell on a log, which landed by Drangey.

 Grettir wanted to chop it up as firewood, but due to the spell his axe landed on his foot and he got a bad wound.
-His leg swelled up and turned dark blue.
+His leg got infected, swelled up, and turned dark blue.

 At Drangey

-Grettir's enemies, the Viking Þorbjörn Öngull, and his men managed to climb up the cliff after Glaumur had fallen asleep and didn't pull up the ladder, so the coast was clear for the enemies of Grettir.
+Grettir's enemy and the owner of the island, the Viking Þorbjörn Öngull, and his men managed to climb up the cliff after Glaumur had fallen asleep and didn't pull up the ladder, so the coast was clear for the enemies of Grettir.

-They attacked and killed Grettir while he was fatally wounded in bed, and Þorbjörn Öngull cut off Grettir's head with Grettir's own sword.
+They attacked and killed Grettir while he was fatally wounded and helpless in bed, and Þorbjörn Öngull cut off Grettir's head with Grettir's own sword.
 They also killed Illugi and Glaumur.

-Thus they attacked him and some hit him with firebrands, resulting in a fire spreading out (38th chapter in Grettissaga).
+They attacked him and some hit him with firebrands, resulting in a fire spreading out (you can read about this terrible event in the 38th chapter of the Saga of Grettir).

-Looking into the fog - zero view - but we heard the sounds of the birds
+Looking into the fog - zero view - we heard the birds so we knew that we were standing on a sheer cliff!

 After listening to Helgi's interesting stories about Grettir's life and death on Drangey, we made the final hike to the top of the around 180 m high cliff.